-The Valhalla Project Niagara is a non profit agency for veterans and first responders with PTSD.
+The Valhalla Project Niagara is a non profit charity for veterans and first responders with PTSD.

 Our flagship program is the Learn to Live program which is a 5 day residential respite program.